mohitjain/mohitjain/_posts/2013-05-19-the-law-of-demeter-for-ruby-on-rails.markdown

 {% endhighlight %}

-In this example, invoice model calls the association(user)'s property(name, address and cellphone), which violates the law of demeter.
+In this example, invoice model calls the association(user)'s property(name, address, and cellphone), which violates the law of Demeter.
 We should add some wrapper methods.

 <!--more-->